Lasagne/Lasagne/docs/user/layers.rst

 However, this is **not recommended**!
 Some network layers may have non-deterministic output, such as dropout layers.
-If you compute the network outputs with separate calls to :func:`lasagne.layers.get_output()`, they will not use the same samples.
+If you compute the network output expressions with separate calls to :func:`lasagne.layers.get_output()`, they will not use the same samples.
 Furthermore, this may lead to unnecessary computation because Theano is not always able to merge identical computations properly.
 Calling `get_output()` only once prevents both of these issues.